cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 What is threshold commitment?

 *Threshold commitment* is the ability to commit to a particular action (on a distributed ledger, a particular transaction) contingent on other parties committing to particular actions (possibly themselves contingent on your commitment).
-A set of threshold commitments can together realize an atomic transition from one state to another which could not be unilaterally effected by any of the participating parties individually<sup>ledgers</sup>.
+A set of threshold commitments can together realise an atomic transition from one state to another which could not be unilaterally effected by any of the participating parties individually<sup>ledgers</sup>.

-Threshold commitment may prove particularly useful since it can be used to jump between Nash equilibria in incentive space: players in a game can commit to change their strategies (restricting their own future actions) contingent on other players agreeing to do likewise, and the underlying ledger can realize this transition atomically such that no individual player can defect.
+Threshold commitment may prove particularly useful since it can be used to jump between Nash equilibria in incentive space: players in a game can commit to change their strategies (restricting their own future actions) contingent on other players agreeing to do likewise, and the underlying ledger can realise this transition atomically such that no individual player can defect.

-In very limited form today, threshold commitments are realized by crowdfunding platforms such as Kickstarter, where producers commit to produce a product or service given sufficient demand, and consumers commit to pay a certain amount given sufficient demand to provide the necessary capital for production costs.
-Kickstarter is a very limited threshold commitment platform, however — the information provided to participants is quite minimal, the conditionals which can be committed to are very limited, and contract enforcement requires trust in a corporate intermediary (and is thus limited to low-stakes games: Kickstarter cannot fund public infrastructure or enforce multiparty nuclear deprofileration).
+In very limited form today, threshold commitments are realised by crowdfunding platforms such as Kickstarter, where producers commit to produce a product or service given sufficient demand, and consumers commit to pay a certain amount given sufficient demand to provide the necessary capital for production costs.
+Kickstarter is a very limited threshold commitment platform, however — the information provided to participants is quite minimal, the conditionals which can be committed to are very limited, and contract enforcement requires trust in a corporate intermediary (and is thus limited to low-stakes games: Kickstarter cannot fund public infrastructure or enforce multiparty nuclear deproliferation).

 #### Why